bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   benefit from the attack, so there's no direct incentive for third parties to attack P2A outputs.
-The attack can be free in the case where the attacker is planning to broadcast their own transaction at a feerate higher than the honest user's P2A spend and the attacker is able to successfully complete the replacement cycle without their intermediate state getting confirmed by miners.
+The attack can be free in the case where the attacker is planning to broadcast their own transaction at a feerate higher than the honest user's P2A spend and the attacker successfully completes the replacement cycle without their intermediate state getting confirmed by miners.
 All existing deployed LN mitigations against replacement cycling attacks (see [Newsletter
   #274][news274 cycle mitigate]) will be equally effective at defeating